RedFroggy/ilg-spring-boot-starter/README.md

 * `ILG_PASSWORD`: Password for ILG
 * `ILG_URL`: URL for ILG webservices

-or add properties into application.yml
+or set as properties into application.yml
 ```yaml
 ilg:
   url: http://ilg.fr